 How does it feel for someone facing forced marriage?

-It’s common for people who are facing forced marriage to feel extremely alone.
+It’s common for people who are facing forced marriage to feel very alone.
 They may feel that nobody is listening to them, supporting them, or is ‘on their side’.
-They are often afraid of what the future will hold and may feel deeply unhappy.
+They might feel afraid of what the future holds, and feel deeply unhappy.
 This is why it can be so valuable to have someone there for them to confide in.

 ‘R’: Reaching out for help